9 Best Tips to Attract Birds to Your Yard

 9 Steps to Attract Birds to Your Yard

 To start, dark oil sunflower seeds and suet are great basics that can attract a wide variety of birds.
 You’ll also find many birdseed mixes designed to attract different species.
 Other tasty options include thistle seeds, safflower seeds, nuts, peanut butter, and even mealworms!
-If you’re unsure what food to buy for your feeder, just ask someone at your local garden center for advice—they’ll be happy to help!
+If you’re unsure what food to buy for your feeder, just ask someone at your local garden center for advice.
+They’ll be happy to help!

 4. Add a Water Source